Fire

 Station 75

 The Spencer Fire Department is located at the corner of S. Salisbury Avenue and Third Street.
-The station was completed in 2002 and includes apparatus bays, office, and training space.
+The station, completed in 2002, includes apparatus bays, an office, and training space.

-The department operates with a 2008 750-gallon Seagrave pumper, a 1995 E-One 750-gallon pumper, a 2013 Ford F350 Squad truck, a 2020 Ford F150, and 2006 Crown Victoria for medical responses.
+The department operates with a 2008 750-gallon Seagrave Engine, a reserve 1995 E-One 750-gallon Engine, and a 2013 Ford F350 Squad truck.
+We also have a 2021 and a 2023 Ford F150 utilized for administrative and command vehicles.
 In addition, we also have a 2022 John Deere Gator.
-ATV 75 is utilized to not only suppress fires in remote locations, but also aids in removal of patients amongst our varies parks and trails.
-In 2020, the department answered 657 calls for service.
+ATV 75 suppresses fires in remote locations and aids in removing patients from our various parks and trails.
+In 2023, the department answered 1240 calls for service.

 Memorial